 Peru is also a member of the Andean Community of Nations (CAN) — a regional integration initiative that also includes Bolivia, Colombia, and Ecuador.

-All of this contributes to the Peruvian market’s popularity as an investment destination, however to take full advantage of it, you must understand and be in line with financial regulatory compliance in Peru.
+All of this contributes to the Peruvian market’s popularity as an investment destination, however to take full advantage of it, you must understand and be in line with regulatory compliance in Peru.

-Financial regulatory compliance in Peru: key responsibilities and dates
+Legal Entity regulatory compliance in Peru: key responsibilities and dates

-While financial regulatory compliance in Peru may vary based on the type of entity you have, the following requirements are usually applicable:
+While regulatory compliance in Peru may vary based on the type of entity you have, the following requirements are usually applicable:

 An annual tax declaration must be made, usually within three months of the end of each fiscal year, which in Peru runs from 1 January to 31 December.